More at rubyonrails.org:

 <input id="person_address_city" name="person[address][city]" type="text" value="New York"/>

-will result in the params hash being
+The above will result in the params hash being

-{ 'person' => { 'address' => { 'city' => 'New York' } } }
+{ "person" => { "address" => { "city" => "New York" } } }

-Normally Rails ignores duplicate parameter names.
-If the parameter name ends with an empty set of square brackets [] then they will be accumulated in an array.
-If you wanted users to be able to input multiple phone numbers, you could place this in the form:
+The other structure is an Array.
+Normally Rails ignores duplicate parameter names, but if the parameter name ends with an empty set of square brackets [] then the parameters will be accumulated in an Array.

 <input name="person[phone_number][]" type="text"/>